Defective Tool Attorney

-A major cause of nail gun injuries is a design defect in the dual action firing system under which the nail gun operates.
-Here, both the nose contact and the hand trigger must be depressed simultaneously to allow the discharge and speedy delivery of the nails.
-Studies have shown that this design element is partly responsible for the great number of nail gun related injuries.
+A major cause of nail gun injuries is a design defect in the dual action firing system.
+Here, both the nose contact and hand trigger must be depressed simultaneously to allow the speedy delivery of the nails.
+Studies have shown this is partly responsible for a great number of related injuries.
 Nail guns with sequential trip mechanisms work when the nose contact element is depressed first, followed by the manual trigger.
 Such guns have been found to have less risk of accidents and injuries.
 Most nail guns, however, come with the simultaneous trigger mechanism.

 Defective & Dangerous Power Tools

-Power tools are widely used in the construction, wood working and logging industries, and contribute to making workers' jobs much easier.
+Power tools are widely used and contribute to making workers' jobs much easier.
 They are popular not only for the speed with which they can perform a task, but also for their precision and accuracy.
 However, defects in these tools can have a major impact on worker safety.

 Types of dangerous power tools include the following:

-- Shaper - Shaper accidents are usually linked to the sharpness and speed of the cutter.
-It is very important to be aware of the radius around the cutter that poses the maximum risk of injuries.
+These are usually linked to the sharpness and speed of the cutter.
+It is important to be aware of the radius around the cutter that poses the maximum risk of injuries.
 A shaper should come with a guard that must be used every time the machine is operated.
 Machine defects can manifest themselves in the form of clattering noises that signify looseness when the tool is operated.
 If the tongue washer is improperly installed, or the cutter is positioned improperly, the resulting accidents and injuries can be severe.

-- Chain Saws - Chain saws are responsible for approximately 30% of all woodwork-related accidents.
+Chain saws are responsible for approximately 30% of all woodwork-related accidents.
 The absence of safety devices or anti-kickback devices on a chain saw can increase the possibility of these accidents.
 For instance, a chain brake can stop the chain in the event of a kickback.
 A hand guard can prevent a worker's hand from accidentally moving into the chain.
 Other safety devices like anti-kickback chains and throttle interlocks can prevent serious accidents.
-A chain saw that does not include these safety devices can cause serious injuries.

 Welding Rod Injuries